 RATING ICON Fundamental, technical, and valuation characteristics for each category are shown by their blue icons below, and displayed as colored squares.
 Negative • Negative, neutral, or positive views are illustrated as a colored circle positioned over the scale, whereas an outlined black circle with an arrow indicates change, and shows the previous view.
-Negative/Neutral • Rationales for our views are provided on the right side.
-Neutral • Technicals Fundamentals Positive/Neutral • Sector F T V O O O Rationale Positive • Materials Image: China stimulus could help more, but technicals are negative and China's growth is stalling 3.2 China stimulus could help more, but technicals are negative and China's growth is stalling Previous Position ٠ Energy 8.2 Intriguing potential contrarian opportunity, but supply and technicals suggest caution; favor MLPs.
+Negative/Neutral ٠ Rationales for our views are provided on the right side.
+Neutral • Technicals Neutral Fundamentals Positive Positive/Neutral ٠ Sector F T V O O O S&P Rationale Positive • Materials 3.2 China stimulus could help more, but technicals are negative and China's growth is stalling Previous Position ۲ Energy 8.2 Intriguing potential contrarian opportunity, but supply and technicals suggest caution; favor MLPs.